Economics (ECO)

 Course Rotation: NYC: Spring - Even years.
 PLV: Fall - Even years.

-Prerequisites: ECO 105 and 106.
+Prerequisites: ECO 105 and ECO 106 with minimum grades of C-.

 ECO 372 Econimics of Public Utilities/Regulated Enterprise (3 credits)

-Prerequisites: ECO 106 The course covers the legal, public policy, social and economic issues in regulating industries in the economy, in such industries as energy, safety, health and the environment.
+The course covers the legal, public policy, social and economic issues in regulating industries in the economy, in such industries as energy, safety, health and the environment.
 In addition, it examines the consequences of introducing competition and industry deregulation in industries such as the financial sector and transportation.

 ECO 373 China and the U.S. Economic and Political Relations: Past, Present and Future (3 credits)